-Insulin - Your insulin requirements will change significantly though the pregnancy.
+Insulin - If you are treated with insulin, your insulin requirements will change significantly though the pregnancy.
 Close monitoring and adjustment of doses is important so that we can support you with these changes.
 Try not to get frustrated by this - you will get there, and we are here to work with you.

-Medications - Other medications will need reviewed to make sure they are appropriate for pregnancy.
+Medications - The only medication for type 2 diabetes which is safe to use in pregnancy (other than insulin) is metformin.
+Other medications will need reviewed to make sure they are appropriate for pregnancy.
 We may suggest changing to alternative medications in some circumstances.

 Looking after your diabetes - Changes related to diabetes can occur more quickly during pregnancy.
-We offer eye screening (photographs), a kidney blood and urine check and thyroid check every trimester.
+We offer eye screening (photographs), a kidney blood and urine check every trimester.
 We will also check your HbA1c (average blood sugar) every trimester.